Partner with MetroBridge

 The MetroBridge program is university-wide, which means our government and community partners can leverage all of the academic expertise at Boston University on a wide-range of topics, including those that are not listed below.
 If you have a project idea that does not fall under one of the below topics, we still encourage you to submit a proposal.

-The following topics* either (1) pertain to relevant courses taught by faculty interested in incorporating a MetroBridge project during spring 2025 semester or (2) are MetroBridge priority areas of focus (items in bold are of particular priority).
+The following topics* either (1) pertain to relevant courses taught by faculty interested in incorporating a MetroBridge project during the upcoming 2025-2026 academic year or (2) are MetroBridge priority areas of focus.
 Please note this list is updated frequently, and we encourage submissions on topics not listed below:

 *Please note that the above list is not a comprehensive list of possible project topics & focus areas.
 It may change as we continually hold conversations with our faculty network.